Trial Lawyers Relentlessly Pursuing Justice

 - Informal Probation

-Is Assault a Misdemeanor or a Felony?
+Is Assault a Misdemeanor or a Felony in California?

 Simple assault is a misdemeanor; aggravated assault can be a felony.
 Aggravated assault (Assault with a Deadly Weapon) is a “wobbler.”
 It can be charged as a felony or a misdemeanor, depending on the circumstances surrounding the crime.
 These factors include the type of weapon, the victim’s injuries (if any), and if the victim was a “protected individual.”
 Officers, firefighters, etc. are protected.